putmanmodel/SteroLLOYD/README.md

 ### 📢 Collaboration & Expansion

 Looking for serious collaboration for licensing, integration, and expansion.
+Not seeking casual curiosity inquiries or arrangements that dilute control of the IP.
-I’m a solo builder—no lab, no budget, no investors—but deeply committed to exploring language, consciousness, and AI.
+I’m a solo builder—no lab, no budget, no investors—but deeply committed to exploring language, consciousness, and AI, and I treasure my personal and research autonomy.
 I have many ideas and a solid foundation in place, and I look forward to monetizing as soon as there’s serious interest.
 This framework is capable of directing emergent behavior in newer LLMs while enabling much richer, empathy-driven responses.

 ---